hinnaparwezuc/Visual-Similarity-Search/README.md

 ## Problem

-Given an image, find other images in a collection that look similar or share semantic content — the core idea behind visual search features like Pinterest's "similar pins."
+Given an image, find other images in a collection that look similar or share semantic content.

 ## Status